garylirocks/quickrefs/azure-policy.markdown

 - `User Access Administrator`: needed to grant permissions to the managed identity on `deployIfNotExists` or `modify` assignments

-## Best practices

-- Creating and assigning initiative definitions even for a single policy definition
-- Creating definitions at higher levels, then create the assignment at the next child level
-- Put everything in code
-- Start with an "audit" effect instead of a "deny" effect to track impact of your policy definition

 ## Built-in policies

 - There are often similar built-in policies with different effects:

-    - "Network Watcher should be enabled", which has "AuditIfNotExists" effect, this is in the `Azure Security Benchmark` initiative
+    - "Network Watcher should be enabled", which has `AuditIfNotExists` effect, this is in the `Azure Security Benchmark` initiative
     - "Deploy network watcher when virtual networks are created" which has `DeployIfNotExists` effect

 - Defender for Cloud (aka Azure Security Center) assigns initiatives automatically to your subscriptions when you enable certain features: